jumpinjackie/forge-e33-mod/design/GOALS.md

 To retain the ability to play unsleeved, Double-faced and Meld cards that would normally be printed on the backside of a given card will be printed on its own front face and will occupy one slot in the 612 card deck.
 When a given card will transform or meld, just substitute with the card representing the other side.

-## No new keywords.
-Emphasize Top-down design (flavor comes first).
+## Emphasize Top-down design (flavor comes first).
 Reuse and remix existing mechanics.

 While a ready to print set is the final goal, our development and design of the set is through digital prototyping and playtesting through Forge.
-As such, we cannot introduce new keywords or intrinsic behaviours as that would require updating Forge's rule engine to support that.
+As such, we cannot intrinsic behaviours as that would require updating Forge's rule engine to support that.
+In terms of keywords we strongly prefer to express new mechanics through ability words.
+Sometimes for the sake of brevity, we may introduce new "virtual" keywords, whose implementation in Forge can be expressed through regular activated/triggered abilities.
+"Learn Picto X" is one such virtual keyword that is implemented as a regular activated ability in Forge.

-That does not mean we can't make something unique.
+That does not mean we can't make something unique under these constraints.
 The 30+ years of MTG design space gives us a rich tapestry of existing mechanics to pool from to reuse and remix to our needs.

 We can easily create something unique by introducing some new sub-types, token and counter types and have cards that interact with these new types.
 The open-ended nature of most MTG mechanics means we can remix them to interact with these new types as well.